Frequently Asked Questions...

 Of course you can!
 Like any other plant based milk you can do it yourself at home.

-Get yourself some tiger nuts (we hear the Madame Tiger ones are quite good!), soak them in water for 24-48 hours in the fridge, blend it up in a blender, then strain with a fine cloth and enjoy.
+Get yourself some tiger nuts, soak them in water for 12-24 hours in the fridge, blend it up in a blender, then strain with a fine cloth and enjoy.
 You can add another round of water, blend and strain so the tiger nuts go a bit further and you get more milk.
 The more rounds you do, the less concentrated the milk is, so it’s up to you how creamy you like it.

 Tiger nut goodies delivered to your door!...